Streamlining Cloud Workload Identity Solutions

 - Features:

-- Integration with Kubernetes through Workload Identity
+- Integration with Kubernetes through Workload Identity, making it easier for pods to access google cloud resources.

 - Example: When a Google Kubernetes Engine (GKE) pod needs to access a Google Cloud Storage bucket, it can use a service account linked to that specific pod.